yourpurebredpuppy logo

 1) Start with treats!

-Hold a tiny piece of cooked chicken in front of his nose.
-If he shows interest, make him walk a step or two before giving it to him.
+Hold a tiny piece of boiled or baked chicken in front of his nose.
+When he leans toward it, make him walk a step or two before giving it to him.
 Praise!

-Gradually make him take more steps before giving him the treat.
+Gradually make him take more steps before you will give the treat.
 Three steps.... treat.
 Five steps.... treat.
 Seven steps.... treat.
 He needs to work for his food!

-Alternatively, to save yourself a spot of back pain from bending way down with treats, you might try a long wooden spoon from your kitchen.
+To save yourself a spot of back pain from bending way down with a treat, get a long wooden spoon from your kitchen.
 Smear some peanut butter and cheese on it.
 Hold the spoon in front of the pup's nose and see if he will trot beside you, occasionally getting a lick of the spoon.

 The problem is that some clever pups decide they won't walk unless they see a treat.
 And you can't bribe them forever.